 Gap Patterns In Stock Charts

-Another very important pattern that signals continuation is the “gap.”
+Another essential pattern that signals continuation is the “gap.”
 A gap occurs when the price of a stock during a given period is significantly higher or lower than the price range of that stock for the previous period.
 The price did not overlap at all over the two periods.

 This leaves what is known as a “gap” in the price chart.
 A “gap up” in the stock price is a show of strength.
 This tells us that the demand for the stock was so strong on the open that it jumped many points higher.
 The opposite is true for a “gap down.”
 This signifies weakness as the stock gaps down usually due to aggressive selling.

 The Breakaway Gap usually occurs when a stock moves in a normal way through a price range or channel, then the demand for the stock suddenly explodes, and the stock “gaps out” of the current trend.
 This is a sign of strength and a very bullish sign with a “gap up.”
 A breakaway gap to the downside is a sure sign of weakness.

 The Continuation Gap is another sign of strength, showing that demand is still strong and the trend will continue; this often confirms the initial “breakaway gap.”

 The Exhaustion Gap can be the second or third gap and occurs during a powerful upsurge in price.
 This is a warning, as it might signify that the stock has overextended itself and may be due to a change in trend or a pullback.
 The opposite is true for an exhaustion gap on the downside, which might signal a bottom is near.